 What is the disjunction elimination rule?
 The situation is rather different from conjunction.
-From $P \vee Q$ we cannot conclude that P is true and we cannot conclude that Q is true; there are no direct elimination rules of the sort that we have seen for conjunction.
+From $P\vee Q$ we cannot conclude that P is true and we cannot conclude that Q is true; there are no direct elimination rules of the sort that we have seen for conjunction.
 Instead, there is an elimination rule that works indirectly.
-If we are trying to prove something else, say R, and we know that $P \vee Q$ holds, then we have to consider two cases.
-We can assume that P is true and prove P0 and then assume that P1 is true and prove P2 and then assume that P3 is true and prove P4 and then assume that P5 is true and prove P5 as second time.
+If we are trying to prove something else, say R, and we know that $P\vee Q$ holds, then we have to consider two cases.
+We can assume that P is true and prove R and then assume that Q is true and prove R a second time.
 Here we see a fundamental concept used in natural deduction: that of the assumptions.
-We have to prove P5 twice, under different assumptions.
+We have to prove R twice, under different assumptions.
 The assumptions are local to these subproofs and are visible nowhere else.